 Unlike conventional projects, CLPs are guided by the needs and priorities of the targeted community at the CCCM monitoring stage.
 In many cases, especially when CLPs are embedded in CCCM projects, coordination of services by the camp manager can respond to some of these needs effectively and community priorities can change.
-Therefore, CLPs require flexibility in funding and budgeting, as the community-led solutions and action plans may change over time depending on the context and feedback of the community members.
-This means that partners cannot always prepare bills of quantities (BoQs) during CCCM project proposal development, as they would not reflect the actual materials, parts and labor needed for the implementation of the CLPs at a later stage during project implementation.
+Therefore, CLPs require flexibility in funding and budgeting, as the community-based solutions and action plans may change over time depending on the context and feedback of the community members.
+This means that partners cannot prepare bills of quantities (BoQs) during proposal development, as they would not reflect the actual materials, parts and labor needed for the implementation of the CLPs.
 BoQs are documents that itemize the costs of construction or repair work for tendering purposes.
 However, in CLPs, the construction or repair work is not predetermined by the partners, but rather by the community itself through a participatory process.
 Therefore, donors who support CLPs should be aware of this difference and endorse CLP's budget lines in CCCM projects based on this guidance.